 How LBBW assists German companies in Mexico

-Together with her 16-person team, which consists of local and German employees, Susanna Hess-Kalcher provides support for companies in Mexico with offices, consulting and networks.
+Together with her 16-person team, which consists of local and German employees, Jimena Kreusler provides support for companies in Mexico with offices, consulting and networks.
 And she can also count on expert support here.

 German financing expertise: LBBW México Sofom

-LBBW has had a representative office in Mexico since 2001 and also a local finance company, LBBW México Sofom, since 2008.
-Its target group is the many companies from German-speaking countries that establish their own production facilities in Mexico – a trend which has picked up again and continued since 2012.
+LBBW has had a representative office in Mexico since 2001.
+In 2018, the local finance company LBBW México Sofom celebrated its 10th anniversary.
+Its target group are the numerous companies from German-speaking countries that establish their own production facilities in Mexico – a trend which has picked up again and continued since 2012.
 The combination of skilled labor and proximity to the US makes Mexico an attractive production location for many industries.
 LBBW México (“Sofom” means universal financing company) works in a unique niche here as no other bank from Germany, Austria or Switzerland offers local financing.

 The positive aspects for companies range from structural, tax and operational advantages to the personal service for LBBW customers that they often do not find from the usual major banks on site.
 The person in charge of this is Volker Helms, the Managing Director of LBBW México, which – in addition to investment and working capital loans – also offers commercial financing in the region in addition to consulting and the arrangement of other services.
-Helms (47) lives with his Mexican wife and five children just ten minutes’ drive from the German Centre in the business district of Santa Fe.
+Helms (48) lives with his Mexican wife and five children just ten minutes’ drive from the German Centre in the business district of Santa Fe.
 He has found that “our customers expect first-class, all-round support, because that’s exactly what they’re used to from our colleagues in Germany.
-Whether that means LBBW, BW-Bank, LBBW Rheinland-Pfalz Bank, LBBW Sachsen Bank or one of any number of subsidiaries, the standards are high.”
-(Find out more about the role of German companies in Mexico in the interview).
+Whether that means LBBW, BW-Bank or one of any number of subsidiaries, the standards are high.”
+(Find out more about the role of German companies in Mexico in the interview ).